Virginia Institute of Marine Science

 Nucleotide-Sequences; DNA; Squid

-Carlin, DB and Graves, JE, Phylogenetic analysis of cytochrome c oxidase I sequences to determine higher-level relationships within the coleoid cephalopods (1999).
+Carlin, DB and Graves, John, Phylogenetic analysis of cytochrome c oxidase I sequences to determine higher-level relationships within the coleoid cephalopods (1999).
 Bulletin of Marine Science, 64(1), 57-76.